-Orrcon Steel is a manufacturer and distributor of steel tube and pipe in Australia owned by BlueScope Steel.
-Orrcon Steel's distribution centres are strategically located in Queensland, New South Wales, Victoria, South Australia, Northern Territory and Western Australia, providing a national distribution network, which is complimented by the rural products focussed Metalcorp branch network, as well as an extensive spread of distributors and stockists in metropolitan and rural Australia.
+Orrcon Steel is a manufacturer and distributor of steel tube and pipe in Australia owned by BlueScope and sourcing a majority of its coil supply from BlueScope Port Kembla and Western Port steel mills.
+Orrcon Steel's distribution centres are strategically located in Queensland, New South Wales, Victoria, South Australia and Western Australia, providing a national distribution network complimented by the regional Metalcorp branch network with a focus on rural products.
+There is also an extensive spread of distributors and stockists in metropolitan and rural Australia that carry the Orrcon Steel manufactured range of tubular products.